Discovery of Global Warming - February 2016 version

 the Climatic Research Unit and the National Oceanic and

 (greenhouse) gas, which is released through human activities

-natural processes such as respiration and volcanic
+soils, as well as natural processes such as respiration and

-cycles, as reconstructed from ice cores.
+glacial cycles, as reconstructed from ice cores.

 Sea level rise is caused primarily by two factors related to